Interstitial Lung Disease

 • Mesothelioma

-Suffers are eligible for compensation if they develop asbestos related health conditions (except isolated pleural plaques).
-All patients that die with known exposure to asbestos need to be referred to the coroners.
+Patients may be eligible for compensation if they develop asbestos-related health conditions.
+All deceased patients with occupational asbestos exposure must be referred to the coroner.